openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_sections.rst

 summarized with a blue bar.

 .. image:: ../../../shared/building_and_running_chapters/Images/section-released.png
- :alt: An unscheduled section
+ :alt: A released section.

 ==================================
 Released with Unpublished Changes
 ==================================

-If you change a unit in a released section but do not publish the changes, students see the last published version of the modified unit.
+If you change a unit in a released section but do not publish the changes, learners see the last published version of the modified unit.

 The following example shows how a released section with unpublished changes displays in the outline, with a yellow bar.
 The section is expanded to show the unit with unpublished changes.

 .. image:: ../../../shared/building_and_running_chapters/Images/section-unpublished-changes.png
- :alt: A section with unpublished changes
+ :alt: A section with unpublished changes.

-You must publish the unit for students to see the updates.
+You must publish the unit for learners to see the updates.

 ===========================
 Staff Only Content
 ===========================

-A section can contain a unit that is hidden from students and available to members of the course team only.
-That unit is not visible to students, regardless of the release date of the section or subsection.
+A section can contain a unit that is hidden from learners and available to members of the course team only.
+That unit is not visible to learners, regardless of the release date of the section or subsection.

-The following example shows how a section that contains a unit that is hidden from students displays in the outline, summarized with a black bar.
+The following example shows how a section that contains a unit that is hidden from learners displays in the outline, summarized with a black bar.

 .. image:: ../../../shared/building_and_running_chapters/Images/section-hidden-unit.png
- :alt: A section with a hidden unit
+ :alt: A section with a hidden unit.

 .. _Create a Section: